 Quite understandably, we OMSers can get a bit “blinkered” in our research and focus on the minutiae of MS alone.
 But it is worth broadening our horizons from time to time and stepping back to see the bigger picture.
 A very exciting paper from the University of Athens School of Medicine is certainly worthy of a look up from the MS microscope.

 In this review the authors discovered that a simple error of calculation has led to a worldwide UNDER-supplementation of vitamin D and concerning levels of vitamin D deficiency, with potentially deadly consequences for global health.

-Approximately 1 billion individuals worldwide, nearly 15% of the world’s population, are vitamin D deficient (less than 50 nmol/L) or insufficient (50-75nmol/L).
+Approximately one billion individuals worldwide, nearly 15% of the world’s population, are vitamin D deficient (fewer than 50 nmol/L) or insufficient (50-75nmol/L).

 In 2010, the Institute of Medicine, a Government Health Agency in the United States, released guidance stating that for 97.5% of the population to have sufficient vitamin D for health, their levels should be 50 nmol/L or more.
 They calculated that for the average adult this meant a recommended daily intake of 600IU.
 In the UK the NHS advises 400IU (10mcg) supplementation to those at risk of deficiency.

-A further report in 2011 by the Endocrine Society advised that at least 1,500-2,000 IU/day of supplemental vitamin D might be required in adults, and at least 1,000 IU/day in children and adolescents to achieve levels of >75nmol/L.
+A further report in 2011 by the Endocrine Society advised that at least 1,500-2,000 IU/day of supplemental vitamin D might be required in adults, and at least 1,000 IU/day in children and adolescents to achieve levels of more than 75nmol/L.